ministering to foster care youth and homeless women and their children in North Florida

 • Terra Partner: contributions made toward the purchase of land (COMPLETE)

-• Green Partner: contributions are made toward land clearing, the purchase of the greenhouse, plants, and irrigation system (partially complete – $50.000 still needed)
+• Green Partner: contributions are made toward land clearing, the purchase of the greenhouse, plants, and irrigation system (COMPLETE)

-• Masonry Partner – contributions are made toward site plan development, foundation pouring, and construction of the primary residence ($2,300,000 total) Phase I building expenses: $200,000 needed
+• Masonry Partner – contributions are made toward site plan development, foundation pouring, and construction of the primary residence ($1,900,000 total) Phase 2 building expenses: $400.000

-• 23, 339 children from birth to age 17 were registered in the Florida foster care system in January 2019
+• 16,410 children from birth to age 17 were registered in the Florida foster care system by September 30, 2024

 How Can You Be Involved with the P.I.C.
 Initiative